A conjecture on descents, inversions and the weak order: Introduction

+The computations to check the validity of Conjecture~\ref{conj:1} with Sagemath~\cite{sage}, for which we present some enumerative results in~\S\ref{ss:Computations}, were made using an equivalent description for bipartitions of elements in intervals in the (right) weak order, endowed with the word-metric.
 Recall that the {\em (right) weak order} is the poset $(W,\leq_R)$ defined by $u\leq_R w$ if and only if $u$ is a {\em prefix} of $w$, i.e., a reduced word for $u$ appear as the prefix of a reduced word for $w$.
 This is equivalent to consider the right Cayley graph of $(W,S)$ with the edges oriented as followed: an edge labeled by $s\in S$ is oriented from $w$ to $ws$ if and only if $s\notin D_R(w)$, if and only if $\ell(ws)>\ell(w)$.

 It is well-known that the Cayley graph of $(W,S)$ is a metric space for the {\em word metric} $d:W\times W\to \mathbb N$ defined by $d(u,v)=\ell(u^{-1}v)$.

 \begin{defi} Let $w\in W$.
 A subset $\{u,v\}$ of the interval $[e,w]_R$ in $(W,\leq_R)$ is a {\em diameter of $[e,w]_R$} if $d(u,v)=\ell(w)$.
 In particular, the pair $\{e,w\}$ is a diameter.
 The interval $[e,w]_R$ is called {\em rectangled} if it has at least two diameters. \end{defi}